quic/sense-iOS/CONTRIBUTING.md

-# Contributing to 20bn-realtimenet-ios
+# Contributing to sense-iOS

 We welcome contributions from developers to improve our pipeline of tools.

 ## License
-By contributing to 20bn-realtimenet-ios, you agree that the license found in the root directory in the file `LICENSE.md ` will extend to your contribution.
+By contributing to sense-iOS, you agree that the license found in the root directory in the file `LICENSE.md ` will extend to your contribution.